Listen to the podcast episode that goes along with this post:

 Write down the emotion associated with your goal.

-For each goal you set yourself next year, go through this Individual Goal Worksheet and fill out each section, keeping in mind the P.A.C.E. principals.
+For each goal you set yourself next year, go through the Individual Goal Worksheet and fill out each section, keeping in mind the P.A.C.E. principals.

 Pick A Motto For The Year